atenreiro/GA/Final_Project/README.md

 **1.4) Original Idea**

-The original idea for this project came from the [Analytics Vidhya blog](https://www.analyticsvidhya.com/blog/2018/05/24-ultimate-data-science-projects-to-boost-your-knowledge-and-skills/) with ideas for Machine Learning Projects.
+The original idea for this project came from the [Analytics Vidhya blog](https://www.analyticsvidhya.com/blog/2018/05/24-ultimate-data-science-projects-to-boost-your-knowledge-and-skills/) post containing ideas for Machine Learning Projects.

 ## 2. The Dataset